bwhelm/Pandoc-Comment-Filter/README.md

 <!comment>

-This commented text will not appear in non-draft versions.
+This commented text will appear in red in draft versions, but will not appear in non-draft versions.

-- Bulleted lists work just fine. - So do numbered lists, etc.
+- Bulleted lists work just fine.
+- So do numbered lists, etc.

 <!highlight>

-This highlighted text will appear in a different color in draft mode, but in standard black in non-draft versions.
+This highlighted text will appear in magenta in draft mode, but in standard black in non-draft versions.

 <!end>